talibmohamed/Climate-Data-Analysis-App/README.md

 Contributions to the project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on this repository.

+## Note
+you can find in the repository 2 files (simulation and observation) to trie the tool

 ## License

 This project is licensed under the [MIT License](LICENSE).